dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-a-windows-forms-composite-control-in-wpf.md

 ### Giving the Assembly a Strong Name and Building the Assembly

- For this assembly to be referenced by a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application, it must have a strong name.
+ For this assembly to be referenced by a WPF application, it must have a strong name.
 To create a strong name, create a key file with Sn.exe and add it to your project.

 1. Open a Visual Studio command prompt.
 To do so, click the **Start** menu, and then select **All Programs/Microsoft Visual Studio 2010/Visual Studio Tools/Visual Studio Command Prompt**.
 This launches a console window with customized environment variables.